 Detailed information about the event: what happened and when did it happen?
 In Webhooks v3, payloads are formatted as security event tokens (an event-specific spinoff of JSON web tokens) and are encoded prior to being transmitted.

 If an event cannot be delivered on the first try, Webhooks v3 will make as many as 5 more attempts before giving up.
 (The actual number of retries varies depending on the HTTP status code returned after a delivery failure.)
-Webhooks v3 automatically schedules retries based on a “backoff scheduling” system, in which the first redelivery attempt happens almost immediately.
-If redelivery fails, the system then pauses a progressively longer amount of time in between subsequent delivery attempts.
+Webhooks v3 automatically schedules retries based on a “backoff scheduling” system, in which the first retry happens almost immediately.
+If that try fails, the system then pauses a progressively longer amount of time in between subsequent delivery attempts.

 JSON Web Keys